Moab Music Festival

 Photo credit: Richard Bowditch

 The more spritely attendees clambered up to the rocks and made seats for themselves on the natural shelves in the wall.
-Others took to a large flat rock that extended out of the riverbed and across it like lizards basking in the sun, or found a spot in the dirt.
+Others took to a large flat rock that extended across the riverbed and lounged on it like lizards basking in the sun, or found a spot in the dirt.

 Photo credit: Richard Bowditch

 The performers did not know exactly what their instruments would sound like before they started playing.
 Their instruments are made of wood and the outdoor temperature can alter their tuning.
-It’s also because every edge of the desert shapes sound differently, so much so that where you sat at the music hike changed your experience of the concert.
+Also, every edge of the desert shapes sound differently, so much so that where you sat at the music hike changed your experience of the concert.

 “You’d have to travel country to country to find a variety of acoustics that are this good and this different,” the day’s cello player, Jay Campbell, said of Moab.
 “I feel pretty confident the best acoustics in the world, as far as I know, are here.”